Fortress of Klis

-In March 1242 at Klis Fortress, Tatars who were a constituent segment of the Mongol army under the leadership of Kadan suffered a major defeat while in pursuit of the Hungarian army led by King Béla IV.
-After their defeat by Croatian forces, the Mongols retreated, and Béla IV rewarded many Croatian towns and nobles with "substantial riches".
+In March 1242 at Klis Fortress, Tatars serving in the Mongol army suffered a major defeat while in pursuit of the Hungarian army led by King Béla IV.
 During the Late Middle Ages, the fortress was governed by Croatian nobility, amongst whom Paul I Šubić of Bribir was the most significant.
 During his reign, the House of Šubić controlled most of modern-day Croatia and Bosnia.
 Excluding the brief possession by the forces of Bosnian King, Tvrtko I, the fortress remained in Hungaro-Croatian hands for the next several hundred years, until the 16th century.

-Klis Fortress is probably best known for its defense against the Ottoman invasion of Europe in the early 16th century.
-Croatian captain Petar Kružić led the defense of the fortress against a Turkish invasion and siege that lasted for more than two and a half decades.
+Klis Fortress is best known for its role in the Ottoman invasion of Europe in the early 16th century.
+Croatian captain Petar Kružić led the defense of the fortress against a Turkish invasion and siege that lasted for more than a quarter of a century.
 During this defense, as Kružić and his soldiers fought without allies against the Turks, the military faction of Uskoks was formed, which later became famous as an elite Croatian militant sect.
-Ultimately, the defenders were defeated and the fortress was occupied by the Ottomans in 1537.
-After more than a century under Ottoman rule, in 1669, Klis Fortress was besieged and seized by the Republic of Venice, thus moving the border between Christian and Muslim Europe further east and helping to contribute to the decline of the Ottoman Empire.
-The Venetians restored and enlarged the fortress, but it was taken by the Austrians after Napoleon extinguished the republic itself in 1797.
+Ultimately, the defenders were defeated and the fortress fell to the Ottomans in 1537.
+After more than a century under Ottoman rule, in 1669, Klis Fortress was besieged and seized by the Republic of Venice.
+The Venetians restored and enlarged the fortress.
+In 1797, the fortress was taken by Austria after the Fall of the Republic of Venice.
 Today, Klis Fortress contains a museum where visitors to this historic military structure can see an array of arms, armor, and traditional uniforms.